linn221/Book-Inventory/journal.md

 - [x] change courses to singular route name
 - [ ] use stack instead of js section
 - [!] move js function to a separate file, src by using a helper
+- [ ] total price to total bill to old code, total bill makes more sense
+- [ ] course_to_books should be like a static eloquent method

 ### Bugs
 - [x] in course form, one additional tab has